CryptKeeperZK/crypt-keeper-extension/README.md

 1. **Identity Secret and Identity Commitment Generation:** Generate Semaphore identity secrets and commitments securely.
 2. **Seamless Connection with Semaphore Identity:** Connect seamlessly with your Semaphore identity when interacting with websites and online services.
 3. **Semaphore Zero-Knowledge Proof (ZK-Proof) Generation:**  Generate Zero-Knowledge Proofs using the Semaphore library.
 ZK-Proofs enable you to validate the authenticity of data and assertions without revealing any sensitive information.
 This feature enhances privacy and security in various cryptographic applications.
+4. **Rate-Limiting Nullifier (RLN) Zero-Knowledge Proof (ZK-Proof) Generation:**  Generate Zero-Knowledge Proofs using the RLN JS library.
+RLN is a zk-gadget/protocol that enables spam prevention in anonymous environments.

 ### Enabling Proof Generation:
 Proof generation in the Semaphore library can be enabled in two ways: